-Belmont Resident and Small Business Owner for 25 years
+Belmont Resident and Small Business Owner for 30 years

 Through my students volunteering at the annual Save the Music Festival, I was able to integrate my community service life with my small business.
 The Latimerlo Studio (latimerlo.com) has been training students to sing since 1998 here in Belmont, and my singers have been both adolescent students from every school here, as well as amazing adults from lots of different walks of life.

-By continuing to listen to the voices throughout our community and referencing my own experiences here in Belmont over the past 25 years — and by engaging in creative problem solving — I'll help our community figure out ways to use our land, property, spaces, and processes to better the life experiences of everyone in our fantastic community by the bay.
+By continuing to listen to the voices throughout our community and referencing my own experiences here in Belmont over the past 25 years — and by engaging in creative problem solving — I'm helping our community figure out ways to use our land, property, spaces, and processes to better the life experiences of everyone in our fantastic community by the bay.
 Contact me at glatimerlo@belmont.gov to share your ideas and opinions!

 Priorities